brent-blood/two-buttons/README.md

 software and I made this using [PlatformIO](https://platformio.org/).
 The file was actually called main.cpp when I copied it off so consider this an improvement.
 You're welcome.

-**Wow, calling the Arduino IDE an awful piece of software is pretty harsh, why do you think that?**
+**Wow, calling the Arduino IDE an awful piece of software is pretty harsh, why do I think that?**
 Let me walk that back a little bit - the Arduino IDE is functional, and it gets people up and running with microcontrollers really quickly, so I shouldn't give it such a hard time.
 But I imagine that anyone doing anything serious gets tired of it pretty quickly.
 It's written in Java